How I Gave Up Shopping to Become Debt Free

 Pay with CASH

 Mark envelopes with each budget category and fill them with the designated cash.
-For example, if you have $200 in the grocery budget put $200 in an envelope marked Grocery Budget.
-Then make the $200 last until payday comes and the budget category is replenished.
+For example, if you have $200 in the grocery budget, put $200 in an envelope marked Grocery Budget.
+Then make the $200 last until payday comes.
 It may take creativity to make it stretch.
 Just keep your end goal in mind.